Peter Cushing: Other Hammer roles

 Immediately upon completion of The Hound of the Baskervilles, Cushing was offered the lead role in the Hammer film The Man Who Could Cheat Death (1959), a remake of The Man in Half Moon Street (1945).
-Cushing turned it down, in part because he did not like the script by Jimmy Sangster, and the lead role was taken instead by Anton Diffring.
+He turned it down, in part because he did not like the script by Jimmy Sangster, and the lead role was taken instead by Anton Diffring.
 Cushing next appeared for Hammer when he played the Sheriff of Nottingham in the adventure film Sword of Sherwood Forest (1960), which starred Richard Greene as the outlaw Robin Hood.
 It was filmed on location in County Wicklow in the Republic of Ireland.
 The next year, Cushing starred as an Ebenezer Scrooge-like manager of a bank being robbed in the Hammer thriller film Cash on Demand (1961).
-Cushing considered this among the favourites of his films, and some critics believed it to be among his best performances, although it was one of the least seen films from his career.
+He considered this among the favourites of his films, and some critics believed it to be among his best performances, although it was one of the least-seen films from his career.
 He appeared in the Hammer film Captain Clegg (1962), known in the United States as Night Creatures.
 Cushing starred as Parson Blyss, the local reverend of an 18th-century English coastal town believed to be hiding his smuggling activities with reports of ghosts.
 The film was roughly based on the Doctor Syn novels by Russell Thorndike.
-Cushing read Thorndike to prepare for the role, and made suggestions to make-up artist Roy Ashton about Blyss' costume and hairstyle.
-Cushing and director Peter Graham Scott did not get along well during filming and at one point, when the two were having a disagreement on set, Cushing turned to cameraman Len Harris and said, "Take no notice Len.
+Cushing read Thorndike to prepare for the role and made suggestions to the makeup artist Roy Ashton about Blyss' costume and hairstyle.
+He and the director Peter Graham Scott did not get along well during filming and at one point, when the two were having a disagreement on set, Cushing turned to a cameraman named Len Harris and said, "Take no notice, Len.
 We've done enough of these now to know what we're doing."

-Cushing and Lee appeared together in the horror film The Gorgon (1964), about the female snake-haired Gorgon character from Greek mythology and in She (1965), about a lost realm ruled by the immortal queen Ayesha, played by Ursula Andress.
+Cushing and Lee appeared together in the horror film The Gorgon (1964) about the female snake-haired Gorgon character from Greek mythology and in She (1965), about a lost realm ruled by the immortal queen Ayesha, played by Ursula Andress.
 Cushing later appeared in The Vampire Lovers (1970), an erotic Hammer horror film about a lesbian vampire, adapted in part from the Sheridan Le Fanu novella Carmilla.
 The next year he was set to star in a sequel, Lust for a Vampire (1971), but had to drop out because his wife was ill and Ralph Bates substituted.
 However, Cushing was able to star in Twins of Evil (also 1971), a prequel of sorts to The Vampire Lovers, as Gustav Weil, the leader of a group of religious puritans trying to stamp out witchcraft and satanism.
 Among his final Hammer roles was Fear in the Night (1972), where he played a one-armed school headmaster apparently terrorising the protagonist, played by Judy Geeson.